dynatrace-oss/logstash-output-dynatrace/README.md

 #### Code
 - To get started, you'll need JRuby with the Bundler gem installed.

-- Create a new plugin or clone and existing from the GitHub [logstash-plugins](https://github.com/logstash-plugins) organization.
-We also provide [example plugins](https://github.com/logstash-plugins?query=example).
+- Clone the plugin from github

 - Install dependencies
 ```sh